manticoresoftware/manticoresearch-php/docs/configuration.md

    $client = new \Manticoresearch\Client($config);
 ```

 If multiple connections can used, they must be defined in `connections` array (see below).

+A connection array can contain:

+*  host -  IP or DNS of server
+*  port -   HTTP API port
+*  transport -  transport class name or object, default `Http`

+In addition the connection array can contain various options of the transport adapter.

 #### Transport